 Exposure: Full sun

-Zone: Summer savory: All zones, not winter hardy.
+Zone: Summer savory: Grow as an annual.
 Winter savory is hardy to Zone 5.

 Sow the very tiny seeds indoors about 4-6 weeks before the last frost.
 They should sprout in 10-15 days.